 We stayed at Masseria Le Carrube, just outside of Ostuni.
 An incredibly romantic white-walled building surrounded by fruit trees, draped in Bougainvillea, with two gorgeous pools and an exceptional vegetarian restaurant.
 (I’m not veggie – and the food was incredible).

-We also stayed at Masseria il Frantoio, which grows the herbs and vegetables used in its excellent restaurant and Masseria San Domenico, a 5 star luxury property with a private beach, enourmous free form pool and golf course.
+We also stayed at Masseria il Frantoio, which grows the herbs and vegetables used in its excellent restaurant and Masseria San Domenico, a 5-star luxury property with a private beach, enormous free form pool and golf course.
 Both were fantastic.